-ACT SUMMARY
+BILL SUMMARY

-- Provides that the prescription-related exemption from the drug possession offenses applies only if the prescription was a "lawful prescription," defined as a prescription that is issued for a legitimate medical purpose by a licensed health professional authorized to prescribe drugs, that is not altered or forged, and that was not obtained by means of deception or by the commission of any theft offense. - Increases the penalty for the offense of possession of drugs when the amount of the Schedule III, IV, or V drug involved is less than the bulk amount. - Provides that the penalty for the offense of deception to obtain a dangerous drug when committed by a person based on the possession of an uncompleted preprinted prescription blank used for writing a prescription for a dangerous drug is a felony of the fifth degree on a first offense and a felony of the fourth degree if the offender previously has been convicted of or pleaded guilty to a drug abuse offense. - Increases the penalty for the offense of deception to obtain a dangerous drug committed in other circumstances if: (1) the amount of the drug involved equals or exceeds the bulk amount, or (2) in the case of a
+- Provides that the prescription-related exemption from the drug possession offenses applies only if the prescription was a "lawful prescription," defined as a prescription that is issued for a legitimate medical purpose by a licensed health professional authorized to prescribe drugs, that is not altered or forged, and that was not obtained by means of deception or by the commission of any theft offense. - Increases the base penalty for possession of a Schedule III, IV, or V drug when the amount of the drug involved is less than the bulk amount. - Provides that the penalty for the offense of deception to obtain a dangerous drug when committed by a person based on the possession of an uncompleted preprinted prescription blank used for writing a prescription for a dangerous drug is a felony of the fifth degree on a first offense and a felony of the fourth degree if the offender previously has been convicted of or pleaded guilty to a drug abuse offense. - Increases the penalty for the offense of deception to obtain a dangerous drug committed in other circumstances if the amount of the drug involved equals or exceeds the bulk amount or in the case of a dangerous